FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # Development Setup

+## 0. Install PHP

+Most of our PHP code will run inside a Docker container under the version of PHP installed within that container.
+However, some of the tools for building or running composer will run outside of the container, in the host environment, so you'll need a workable version of PHP installed in your host environment.

+If you can run `$ php --version` and it shows a PHP version that's 7.1 or later, that should be good enough.

+Otherwise, install php in a way appropriate to your host environment.
+On macOS, use:

+`$ brew install php`

+### asdf is a nightmare for PHP

+While Font Awesome's development environments normally use asdf to help standardize runtime configurations, getting the PHP plugin for asdf to work successfully on macOS is probably not worth it at this time.
+The original plugin has apparently [been abandoned](https://github.com/odarriba/asdf-php#why-using-this-plug-in), and the maintainer of the current plugin doesn't use it any longer, and thinks that it's ["near to a nightmare"](https://github.com/odarriba/asdf-php/issues/8#issuecomment-362911209) on macOS.

 ## 1. Make sure Docker is installed

 ## 2. Build any number of docker _images_ for the environments you want